-Designation allows the City and local residents to manage change within the District in ways that will conserve and enhance District character.
+Designation allows the City to manage change within the District in ways that will conserve and enhance District character.
 Designation also celebrates what is special about the District, building community pride and encouraging compatible improvements to both public and private properties.
-Proposed changes of a major sort are regulated by the City, using policies and guidelines produced as part of the District Plan.
+Proposed changes of a major sort are regulated by the City, using guidelines produced as part of the District Plan.